 - Data (search under GLBRC Biofuel Cropping System Experiment)

 Major changes in management of treatments:

-2019 Treatment G3 converted to sorghum + cover crop, with no unfertilized subplot.
+2019 Treatment G3 converted to a no-till, fertilized, energy sorghum (photoperiod insensitive TAM 17900) + cover crop system, with no unfertilized subplot established.

-2018 Treatment G2 replaced with sorghum with an unfertilized subplot; Treatments G3 and G4 retired and replaced with fallow cover crop; and Treatment G8 left as fallow after winter-time (2017-2018) harvest of poplar trees.
+2018 Treatment G2 converted to a no-till, fertilized, energy sorghum (photoperiod sensitive hybrid ES5200) system with an unfertilized subplot; Treatments G3 and G4 retired and fallowed (planted to temporary cover crops); and Treatment G8 left as fallow after winter-time (2017-2018) harvest of poplar trees.

 2017 BCSE at the Arlington Agricultural Research Station (ARL) in Wisconsin was retired after harvest.

-2013 Treatment with herbicide on 1/3 of the stover non-removal subplot control in G2-G4 begins, with the first yields taken in 2014.
+2013 Treatment of cover crops with herbicide begins on the northern 1/3 of the subplot control (stover removed) in G2-G4, with the first yields taken in 2014.

 2012 The corn-soybean-canola systems (G2-G4; 2008-2011) were replaced with a continuous corn + cover crop system (G2) and a corn-soybean rotation + cover crop system with two entry points (G3, G4).